matthewdias/kitsu-slack/README.md

 Your Kitsu credentials are not stored.
 They are exchanged for a key which is stored in a private database to make authenticated requests to the Kitsu API on your behalf.

+Your Slack user and team ids are stored anonymously on the same private database, and are only used for looking up your user.
+No other Slack data is stored.

 #### Support

 Go [here](https://kitsu-slack.herokuapp.com/contact.html) for support.